 Sanamea refers to the need for the weavers to be busy looking for dye plants to make red.
 The deep red dyed textiles are important to the people of Malaka.
 In Tetun language sanamea also means a red jar.

 Warp ikat, stitched beaded motifs, single panel with braided fringe, bells made in Bali sewn on to fringe, handspun cotton, natural dyes.
-Ikat tied, dyed and woven by Susana Soel in Timor, 2019.
+Ikat tied, dyed and woven in Malaka, Timor, 2019.

 205 x 28 cm / 80.5 x 11 in